AdobeDocs/analytics.en/help/analyze/analysis-workspace/curate-share/share-projects.md

 1. Share the link with users in your organization.
 For example, you can paste it into an email, onto an internal web site, and so forth.

-## Share with non-Adobe Analytics users in your organization
+## Share with non-Adobe Analytics users and groups in your organization

 To share an Analysis Workspace project with users in your organization who don't have access to Adobe Analytics: